 ~ Mix 2/3 of the cooked pasta with the red sauce, and the remaining pasta with the white sauce, and set aside.

-~ On a large, floured board, roll out the dough into a large, very thin circle (I'm talking about a maximum 1/8" thickness; thinner, if you can manage it.
-It should be large enough to fill the oiled bowl, with sufficient overlap to cover the top completely.
-You will have some extra, but no worries - just snip it off and discard.
+~ On a large, floured board, roll out the dough into a large, very thin circle (I'm talking about an absolute maximum 1/8" thickness; thinner, if you can manage it.
+In the film, Primo gets it practically translucent; maybe next time.
+There should be enough pastry to fill the oiled bowl, with sufficient overlap to cover the top completely.
+You will probably have some extra, but no worries - just snip it off and discard.
 Better to have too much than not enough!)

 ~ Place half the red-sauced pasta in the bottom of the dough-lined bowl, and press down gently but firmly with the flat of your hands.

-~ Make a layer of the white-sauced pasta layer, then top with the remaining meatballs, sausage, Daiya, and parm, pressing down with each layer.
+~ Make a layer of the white-sauced pasta layer, then top with the remaining meatballs, sausage, mozzarella, and parm, pressing down with each layer.

 ~ Finish with the remaining red-sauced pasta, then press down on the whole mess with your dainty little hands one last time.